-But in most dissertations based on experimental research or collection of primary data, it’s a good idea to report the results of your study before you move onto the discussion of their meaning.
-This will give the reader a clear idea of exactly what you found and keeps the data itself separate from your interpretation of it.
+But in most cases, if you’re doing empirical research, it’s important to report the results of your study before you start discussing their meaning.
+This gives the reader a clear idea of exactly what you found and keeps the data itself separate from your interpretation of it.

-The results section should be written in the past tense.
-Its length will depend on the amount of data you collected and analyzed, but make sure you only include information that is relevant to your research problem and questions.
+The results should be written in the past tense.
+The length of this chapter depends on how much data you collected and analyzed, but it should be written as concisely as possible.
+Only include results that are relevant to answering your research questions.

-The easiest way to report your results is to frame them around any research questions or hypotheses that you formulated.
+The most logical way to structure quantitative results is to frame them around your research questions or hypotheses.
+For each question or hypothesis, present:

 Tables and figures

-In quantitative research, it’s often helpful to include visual elements such as graphs, charts and tables, but only if they accurately reflect your results and add value to the story you are trying to tell.
+In quantitative research, it’s helpful to include visual elements such as graphs, charts and tables, but only if they accurately reflect your results and add value for the reader.

 Results of qualitative research (e.g. interviews)

 For each theme, make general observations about what the data showed.
 For example, you might mention recurring points of agreement or disagreement, patterns and trends, and individual responses that were particularly significant to your research question.
 You can clarify and support these points with direct quotations, and report relevant demographic information about participants.

 Results vs discussion vs conclusion